OpenOrbis/mira-project/README.md

 Join the OpenOrbis discord and have knowledge of C/C++ and FreeBSD or unix-like operating systems, web design and programming, rust-lang, content creator (youtube, twitch), or artist, or just want to find something to help out with like documentation, hosting, etc, kernel experience is a plus but not required by any means.

 #### Building from source
-After following the instructions on cloning the repository and generating and fixing the protobuf files, you should be ready to build Mira from source.
+After following the instructions on cloning the repository and generating the protobuf files, you should be ready to build Mira from source.
 It was designed to be as easy as possible to build with the provided makefiles.

 Each makefile (for MiraLoader, and Mira itself) follow a specific format due to compilers ignoring most changes in header (.h) files causing issues down the line.